Jewish education

 Jewish education (חינוך, Chinuch) is the transmission of the tenets, principles, and religious laws of Judaism.
-Known as the "people of the book", Jews value education, and the value of education is strongly embedded in Jewish culture.
+Jews value education, and the value of education is strongly embedded in Jewish culture.
 Judaism places a heavy emphasis on Torah study, from the early days of studying the Tanakh.

 History

 Jewish education has been valued since the birth of Judaism.
 In the Hebrew Bible Abraham is lauded for instructing his offspring in God's ways.
 One of the basic duties of Jewish parents is to provide for the instruction of their children as set forth in the first paragraph of the Shema Yisrael prayer: “Take to heart these instructions with which I charge you this day.
 Impress them upon your children.
 Recite them when you stay at home and when you are away, when you lie down and when you get up.
 Bind them as sign on your hand and let them serve as a symbol on your forehead; inscribe them on the doorposts of your house and your gates” (Deut.
 6:6-9).
 Additionally, children are advised to seek the instruction of their parents: "Remember the days of old, consider the years of many generations; ask thy father, and he will declare unto thee, thine elders, and they will tell thee" (Deut.
 32:7).
 The Book of Proverbs also contains many verses related to education: “My son, do not forget my teaching, but let your mind retain my commandments; For they will bestow on you length of days, years of life and well-being“ (Prov.
 3:1-2).